anjali-sh14/netflix_python_project/README.md

 * **The Voice of the Viewer:** Analyzing user reviews to gain a broader perspective on audience perception and emotional responses.
 * **Personalized Recommendations:** Leveraging sentiment insights to develop a recommendation system that caters to individual emotional preferences.

-## Embark on the Journey: Code and Data

-* Join our expedition by exploring the code in the `netflix_sentiment_analysis.ipynb` notebook.
-* Access the Netflix dataset that fueled our analysis https://www.kaggle.com/datasets/shivamb/netflix-shows

 ## Explorers and Guides: Contributors